Paniikki: Computer Lab For Students

 |

-unload all loaded modules (faster than unloading individually) |
+Unload all loaded modules (faster than unloading individually) |

 There are some modules set up specifically for different courses: if you just load the environment with “module load”, you will have everything you need.